wlg1/wlg1.github.io/ch2.1.md

 But how do we change the "Cat-like" feature while preserving (in other words, **conditioning on**) other features such as "Hair Style" or "Ear Style"?

-One method to do this was presented in the paper "Interpreting the Latent Space of GANs for Semantic Face Editing" [^cite1], which introduced a now widely used approach for editing the features of StyleGAN generated images.
-In this Chapter, we'll be explaining the intuition behind the mathematical calcuations used in this approach.
+One method to do this, called **InterFaceGAN**, was presented in the paper "Interpreting the Latent Space of GANs for Semantic Face Editing" [^cite1].
+InterFaceGAN is now widely used approach for editing the features of StyleGAN generated images.
+In this Chapter, we'll be explaining the intuition behind the mathematical calcuations used in InterFaceGAN.

 [^cite1]: Yujun Shen, Jinjin Gu, Xiaoou Tang, and Bolei Zhou.
 Interpreting the latent space of GANs for semantic face editing.
 CoRR, abs/1907.10786, 2019.